Skip to main content

 Agentica

-Agentica is a type-safe AI framework that lets LLM agents integrate with your code — functions, classes, live objects, even entire SDKs.
+Agentica is a type-safe agent framework that lets LLM agents integrate with your code — functions, classes, live objects, even entire SDKs.
 Instead of building MCP wrappers or brittle schemas, you pass references directly; the framework enforces your types at runtime, constrains return types, and manages agent lifecycle.
-Compose single magic functions into multi-agent systems that feel like ordinary code and ship anywhere your stack runs.
+Compose single agentic functions into multi-agent systems that feel like ordinary code and ship anywhere your stack runs.

 Why use Agentica?